peterhontaru/Exploratory-Data-Analysis-Youtube-Trending-Videos/Exploratory-Data-Analysis.md

 Let's segment this by country and see if there are any major profile differences.
-To account for the different in unique videos shown, we will look at the % of videos in each bucket rather than absolute number.
+To account for the difference in unique videos shown, we will look at the % of videos in each bucket rather than absolute number.